When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 To add further confusion to an already confusing issue, recommendations for when to neuter (for males) or spay (for females) a Great Pyrenees puppy often vary by gender.

-This is because female Great Pyrenees will generally come into heat for the first time at around the age of six months, which is well before most veterinarians and breeders recommend that you have spaying done.
+This is because female Great Pyrenees will generally come into heat for the first time at around six months, well before most veterinarians and breeders recommend that you have spaying done.

-Similarly, if you have a male Great Pyrenees puppy and don’t want to breed your Great Pyrenees, the moment your pup becomes sexually mature (again, around the age of six months) there will be a danger of him getting another dog pregnant.
+Similarly, suppose you have a male Great Pyrenees puppy and don’t want to breed your Great Pyrenees.
+In that case, the moment your pup becomes sexually mature (again, around the age of six months), there will be a danger of him getting another dog pregnant.

 When is the safest time to have a Great Pyrenees puppy neutered

-According to the Great Pyrenees Club of Southern Ontario dog owners thread, the majority of Pyr owners have their puppies neutered between the age of one and two years old.
+According to the Great Pyrenees Club of Southern Ontario dog owners thread, most Pyr owners have their puppies neutered between the ages of one and two.

-There is no “one size fits all” answer to when the right time is to neuter a given puppy.
+There is no “one size fits all” answer to the right time to neuter a given puppy.
 This is because different puppies come from different breed lines.

-Some lines may be smaller in size and shorter in height and thus mature earlier and finish all their growing.
-Similarly, some breed lines may be less prone to the kinds of health issues that can be worsened by too-early neutering.
+Some lines may be smaller and shorter in height and thus mature earlier and finish all their growing.
+Similarly, some breed lines may be less prone to health issues that can be worsened by too-early neutering.

 The safest method is to talk with your canine veterinarian and determine the best age to neuter your particular Great Pyrenees puppy.
-Your veterinarian can X-ray your dog and let you know if the growing process is complete.
+Your veterinarian can X-ray your dog and tell you if the growing process is complete.

 When is the safest time to have a Great Pyrenees puppy spayed

-As the same Pyr owner forum mentioned above here illustrates, it is important to take some extra precautions before having a Great Pyrenees female puppy spayed.
+As the same Pyr owner forum mentioned above illustrates, it is essential to take extra precautions before having a Great Pyrenees female puppy spayed.

 The first thing you will need to do is double-check to make sure that your female is not pregnant.
-Even if you think you know for sure, it is still a good idea to double-check.
+Double-checking is still a good idea even if you think you know for sure.

 As the owners point out, most female Great Pyrenees puppies will come into their first heat cycle (when they first become sexually mature) around the age of six months.